HFH named a 2018 Best Law Firm

 On Thursday, September 21, a Sumner County judge issued a decision in a zoning appeal case which blocks construction of a 14,000 acre wind farm in northern Sumner County between the towns of Clearwater, Wellington, Belle Plaine and Conway Springs.
 The proposed wind farm would have consisted of 60 to 65 commercial wind turbines.
 Previously, on December 7, 2016, the Sumner County Planning Commission, following a public hearing, voted five to three recommending against the proposed wind farm.
 On December 27, 2016, the Sumner County Commission, in a two to one decision, voted in favor of the proposed wind farm.

 According to the judge's written decision, Article VII of the Sumner County Regulations states that a wind farm "may be allowed by conditional use permit when submitted, reviewed and approved by the Planning Commission and Governing Body and subject to conditions as the Planning Commission and Governing Body may impose."
 The residents argued this regulation means what it says: both the Planning Commission and the County Commission must vote in favor of the proposed wind farm for the permit to be issued.
-The County had argued that the Planning Commission is only a recommending body, pointing to other County Regulations, and argued the decision was ultimately up to the County Commission.
+Pointing to other County regulations, the County had argued that the Planning Commission was only a recommending body, and the decision was ultimately up to the County Commission.
 On this point the judge agreed with the landowners: "The County Regulations clearly require a positive recommendation from the Planning Commission and approval of the Governing Body before a Conditional Use Permit is issued.
 To rule otherwise overlooks the plain meaning of the words expressed in the regulations. . ."
 The judge's order concludes that "because the Planning Commission recommended against the Conditional Use Proposal, the County Commission lacked jurisdiction to approve it, and its resulting decision is void."

-Mr. Hawkins, of Hite, Fanning and Honeyman, explained that the landowners raised other issues in the appeal about whether the County sent written notice to everyone entitled to it, for example.
+Mr. Hawkins, of Hite, Fanning and Honeyman, explained that the landowners raised other issues in the appeal.
+For example, there is an issue about whether the County sent written notice to everyone entitled to receive it.
 "The judge decided that because of his ruling on the Article VII issue, those other issues were moot," he said.

 Mr. Hawkins explains: "We are very happy with the judge's decision.
 This decision was not about wind power.
-It was about the limited power of a local government to make a decision unless there is compliance with the regulations, and about the power of the district court to review the legality of decisions like these.
+It was about the limited power of a local government to make a decision when it fails to comply with the regulations, and about the power of the district court to review the legality of decisions like these.
 These procedures are in place to protect all of us, because the next zoning case might affect you."

 If you would like more information about this topic, please call Jerry Hawkins at 316-265-7741, or email email@example.com.